ben04rogers/ben04rogers/README.md

-### 🚀 About Me
+### About Me

-Software Engineer from Brisbane, Australia.
-Currently working with PHP, Laravel, TypeScript, Node.js, React.js, GraphQL and AWS.
+🚀 Full-stack Software Engineer at Humanforce, building core platform features

+💡 Passionate about developer experience and building scalable, high-performance applications

+🎓 Bachelor’s degree in Information Technology with a Computer Science major from Queensland University of Technology